 How can you determine if someone is narcissistic?
 Researchers use the Narcissistic Personality Inventory (Raskin & Terry, 1988) to measure the presence or absence of narcissistic traits, and interested individuals can search the internet to take a free inventory themselves.
 The problem with measuring narcissism is that most narcissists are not going to want to sit down, take a test, and then share the results with you!
 Such integrated behavior would require the narcissist to take accountability for her part, and that rarely happens.

 If you are in a relationship with a narcissist, you’ve probably spent more time than you care to admit trying to figure out why he is the way he is.
-In terms of the cause of narcissism, most theories indicate a disturbed, highly inconsistent, or unloving relationship with a primary caregiver—and even the most esteemed psychologists of the past and present seem to love to blame the mother.
+In terms of the cause of narcissism, most theories indicate a disturbed, highly inconsistent, or unloving relationship with a primary caregiver.
 We don’t have actual science to explain the derivation of narcissism, but if you were to interview a group of narcissists, your qualitative research would most likely reveal a significantly impaired relationship with a mother, father or caregiver.
 After all, the caregiving relationships provide a blueprint from which all later relationships will be constructed.